thedoggybrad/imagecompressor/README.md

 ✓Device Hardware Dependent<br>
 ✓Internet Connection Independent<br>
 ✓Faster (than server-side solutions)<br>
+✓No eye burnign sensations (a.k.a Force Dark Mode)<br>
+✓Compact Interface<br>
+✓Easy to learn, understand, use and operate

 ## Limitations
 The "limitations" is not on the software itself.
 The "limitations" are defined by your web browser's capabilities and by your hardware capabilies.